arthurEpfl/antibiogo_localwork/README.md

-# Antibiogo Server

-This repo contains two projects:
-- the server enabling federated learning for prototypes
-- the small web client allowing one to visualize and explore the aggregations performed by the server
+# Local Prototypical Federated Learning Scheme
+This repository implements a local implementation of a federated prototypical learning scheme.
+The initial model is loaded from an external csv file and some examples of client contributions exist in the test cases.

-## Environment
+# Environment

-Both projects are based off [node.js](https://nodejs.org/en/).
+Project based off [node.js](https://nodejs.org/en/).
 We highly recommend using [nvm](https://github.com/nvm-sh/nvm) ([asdf](https://asdf-vm.com/) also works) for managing your node environment.
 Once nvm is installed, you can run the following to download and activate an environment with node v16 and npm v8:

 ```